 The Meriwether County School System currently has three officer assigned to the schools.

-o Chief SRO – Royce Thompson (SRO Division since 1998)
+o Chief SRO – Lt.
+Royce Thompson (SRO Division since 1998)

-o SRO Sergeant Roxie Hightower (SRO Division since 2005)
+o SRO Sgt.
+Roxie Hightower (SRO Division since 2005)

-o SRO Jody Holland (SRO Division since 2017)
+o SRO Dep.
+Darryl Williams (SRO Division since 2017)

 Our SRO’s have built a reputation of being competent and effective.
 Much of the success of these officers working within our schools can be credited to the commitment and partnership between the School System and Sheriff Chuck Smith.
 The SRO’s have worked hard to develop and sustain trusting relationships within the schools, which leads to collaborative problem solving.
 SRO’s also offer a high quality of service from athletic security, theft investigation, traffic control, student counseling, contact with school staff and parents, lock down drills and law enforcement classes to much more.